ecoNect-Tech/EcoEye/README.md

 # EcoEye
 EcoEye is a camera with onboard machine vision capabilities encased in a portable and waterproof housing designed for remote deployments.
 Based on the openMV H7 Plus Cam, it is easy to set up and flexible to numerous applications.
 The internal power management and control system enables long-term operation and allows the integration of solar panels, countless sensors, and other external devices.
 The camera is thoroughly field tested, and the results are published in a scientific article.

+The EcoEye camera can be ordered on [Seeed studio](https://www.seeedstudio.com/EcoEye-Embedded-Vision-Camera-p-5843.html).

 ## Description
 The ecoEye camera is a portable, low-power camera with a waterproof housing.
 It protects the OpenMV Cam H7 Plus module for on-board machine vision.
 Powered by 3 rechargeable lithium-ion batteries, an intelligent power management module can provide a continuous power supply and enables system deep sleep through an integrated real-time clock and the soft latch circuit that can be controlled by the user through the external push button.
 Recharging and data exchange can be done through the external USB-C connector.
 A multi-pin connector can accommodate an 18V solar panel, I2C and analog sensors, and various other external devices, making it suitable for long-term usage and multi-sensor data integration.